Prevention of Global Warming

 The Group’s refineries and plants are pursuing energy conservation through measures such as increasing the number and efficiency of heat exchangers and introducing higher efficiency rotary equipment.

-Meanwhile, our crude oil refining energy consumption intensity improved by 0.16 points from the previous fiscal year to 8.92 (oil equivalent consumption volume (kL)/crude distillation unit equivalent throughput (thousand kL)) with the recovery of operations.
+Meanwhile, our crude oil refining energy consumption intensity worsened by 0.28 points from the previous fiscal year to 9.20 (oil equivalent consumption volume (kL)/crude distillation unit equivalent throughput [thousand kL]) due to the reduction in refinery operations.

 Introduction of CO2-Free Electricity at Principal Metals Business Sites

-As approximately 60% of the JX Metals Group’s total CO2 emissions come from electricity, in fiscal 2020 it began introducing CO2-free electricity*.
-In fiscal 2022, the JX Metals Group completed the switch to CO2-free electricity at its major sites in Japan, with the exception of some sites that have contractual restrictions.
-It is also steadily moving ahead with the switch at its overseas sites.
+Approximately 60% of the JX Advanced Metals Group’s total CO2 emissions (Scope 1+2) come from electricity.
+In fiscal 2020 it began introducing CO2-free electricity* to reduce its CO2 emissions.
+In fiscal 2023, the JX Advanced Metals Group completed the switch to CO2-free electricity at most of its sites in Japan and overseas.

 Initiatives in Research and Development